We are passionate about the importance of character and about our scholarship.

 How the Scholarship Began

-Mainely Character was conceived by Arnold Bushner, a local businessman, in the early 2000’s.
+In the early 2000’s Mainely Character was conceived by Arnold Bushner, a local businessman, along with his business partner George Spino and several friends, including Annalee Rosenblatt and Judy Katzel.
 His daughter’s high school featured a character based curriculum and he appreciated its importance and effectiveness.
 It also inspired him personally to be a better father and member of his community.
 As his daughter contemplated a post secondary education, he noticed that there were no scholarships available based on a student’s character.
 There were scholarships for academics, sports, music, the arts and financial need, but none solely based on character.
-He, along with two friends, Annalee Rosenblat and Judy Katze, decided to remedy that and first Mainely Character Scholarship was awarded in 2001.
+He, along with two friends, Annalee Rosenblat and Judy Katzel, decided to remedy that and first Mainely Character Scholarship was awarded in 2001.

 Today we remain true to that vision.
 In choosing scholarship awardees we only consider elements of a student’s character: concern, courage, integrity and responsibility.